sebdisdv/Octal_Division/README.md

 ## Install and run

-The original source for the deepproblog code used can be found here
+The original source for the deepproblog code used in this project can be found here

 - [Deepproblog repository](https://bitbucket.org/problog/deepproblog/src/master/)